 Castelo dos Mouros Sintra (Moors Castle)

-The Castelo dos Mouros (The Moors Castle) is a charming ruinous castle that is set admits the lush forests of the Serra De Sintra and is a popular tourist attraction of Sintra.
-The Castelo dos Mouros was established during the 9th by the Moors but for the majority of its existence it remained as an abandoned ruin.
-The castle complex only found favor in the 19th century and was restored as a romantic ruin under the guidance of King Ferdinand II who was obsessed with the arts and the medieval era.
-The castle is located high above Sintra and from the massive battlements visitors are provided stunning panoramic views over the region.
+The Castelo dos Mouros (The Moors Castle) is a ruinous castle that is set amidst the lush forests of the Serra De Sintra and is a popular tourist attraction of Sintra.
+The Castelo dos Mouros was established during the 9th century by the North African Moors to guard the town of Sintra but it fell into disrepair after the Christian conquest of Portugal.

 Moors Castle Tourist Information